amprodes/lora-mesh/README.md

 Arduino sketch to set the node's ID in EEPROM so that every node can have the same source code (without hard-coding the node ID).
 This is a one-time process for each node.
 Set the node ID in this sketch then upload to a node (e.g. a Moteino).
 When it runs it saves the node ID in EEPROM.
 Then you can load the LoRaMesh sketch to the node.

-Pinout with Arduino Pro mini
+Pinout with Arduino Pro mini using an UNO as intermediate mechanism

 | Mini  |  Uno  |
 | ----- | ----- |